Scandinavia House – The Nordic Center in America: The American Scandinavian Foundation

 Scandinavian House is under the management of the American-Scandinavian Foundation which was founded by Niels Poulson.
 Poulson was a Danish-American who owned a successful iron manufacturing company, Pulsen & Eger whose name was later changed to Heckla, after an active Volcano in Iceland.
 In 1910, he founded ASF (initially known as the American Scandinavian Society) which was a publicly funded, non-profit organization.
 The aim of the organization was to support cultural activities by funding a wide array of fellowships, grants, internships, and published materials.
 ASF was one of the first non-governmental organizations to promote cultural relations between countries.

 The Foundation is governed by a board of trustees of individuals from the United States and Scandinavia, representing diverse interests yet linked by personal or professional ties to the Scandinavian countries.
-The five Nordic Heads of State serve as the organization's patrons - Carl XVI Gustaf of Sweden, Harald V of Norway, Frederik X of Denmark, Guðni Thorlacius Jóhannesson, and Sauli Ninistö.
+The five Nordic Heads of State serve as the organization's patrons – Carl XVI Gustaf of Sweden, Harald V of Norway, Frederik X of Denmark, Halla Tómasdóttir, and Sauli Ninistö.